Saturday 12 April 1941

 British evacuations begin again, this time in Greece.
 Four ships, including troopship HMS Glenroy, evacuate an entire battalion of troops, forty army vehicles, and 1000+ tons of stores from Moudros on the northern Aegean island of Lemnos.

 The British beef up their naval forces in Gibraltar.
-Among the ships arriving are battlecruiser HMS Repulse and light cruiser Fiji.
+Among the ships arriving is battlecruiser HMS Repulse and light cruiser Fiji.
 Submarine HMS Olympus arrives at Malta, but is in poor repair and quickly is sent back to Gibraltar.

 Royal Navy armed merchant cruiser HMS Dunnottar castle, cruising off of Mauretania, seizes Vichy French freighter Banfora off Port Etienne (Nouadhibou).
 The Banfora is taken to Freetown.